aunefyren/wrapperr/README.md

 - Customizable appearance/results
 - Statistics for movies, shows & music
 - Caching of Tautulli results
-- Admin interface for configuration
+- Admin interface for configuration (with regular and HTTP Basic login)
 - Pre-caching of results before user interaction
 - Shareable links with expiration